DriveMoE: Mixture-of-Experts for Vision-Language-Action Model in End-to-End Autonomous Driving: Implementation Details

 \textbf{DriveMoE:} We utilize 2 sequential front-view images combined with a dynamically selected camera view as inputs to our model.
 The sequential front-view images primarily capture temporal changes to model the velocities of surrounding traffic agents, while the dynamic view is obtained by selecting the Top-1 view from the vision router, which enhances spatial perception according to driving context.
 The input state representation remains consistent with the $\pi_0$ framework, including current and historical position, velocity, acceleration, and heading angle information.
 In the action model, we employ 1 shared expert and 6 non-shared experts.
 During the training and inference, the top-3 experts selected by the action router are utilized to generate the final trajectory prediction consisting of 10 future waypoints.
 We adopt a two-stage post-training strategy for our model:

 \textbf{Training Stage 1}.
-We train the model for 10 epochs.
+We train the model for 12 epochs.
 The Vision-Language Model (VLM) component is initialized from the pretrained weights of Paligemma-3b-pt-224~\cite{beyer2024paligemma}.
-The VLA and Action MoE experts are optimized separately using two optimizers, both configured as follows: learning rate = $5\times10^{-5}$, and warmup steps enabled.
+The VLM and Action MoE experts are optimized separately using two optimizers, both configured as follows: learning rate = $5\times10^{-5}$, and warmup steps enabled.
 Gradient clipping is applied with a maximum gradient norm of 1.0.
-Gradient accumulation is used to simulate a batch size of 1024.
-To balance different loss components effectively, we set the vision router loss weight $\lambda_0$ to 0.05, action router loss weight $\lambda_2$ to 0.03, flow matching loss weight $\lambda_1$ to 1.
+Gradient accumulation is used to simulate a batch size of 128.
+To balance different loss components effectively, we set the vision router loss weight $\lambda_0$ to 10.0, action router loss weight $\lambda_2$ to 10.0, flow matching loss weight $\lambda_1$ to 1.0.

 \textbf{Training Stage 2}.
-We continue training for an additional 5 epochs, initializing from the checkpoint obtained at the end of Stage 1.
-In this stage, input camera views and action experts are dynamically selected based on outputs from the routers.
-We set the action router loss weight $\lambda_2$ to 0.025, emphasizing trajectory learning.
+We continue training for an additional 6 epochs, initializing from the checkpoint obtained at the end of Stage 1.
+In this stage, input camera views and action experts are dynamically selected based on outputs from the routers.the vision router loss weight $\lambda_0$ to 5.0, action router loss weight $\lambda_2$ to 5.0, flow matching loss weight $\lambda_1$ to 1.0, emphasizing trajectory learning.
 Other hyperparameters remain consistent with Stage 1.

 \textbf{PID Controller}.
 All methods use the same PID controller for fair comparison in closed-loop evaluation.
 The PID controller module takes as input the current vehicle speed and the future trajectory predicted by the model, consisting of 10 waypoints, and outputs throttle, brake, and steering angle commands.
 Specifically, for the steering control, the PID gains are: $K_{P}^{\text{turn}}$ = 1.25, $K_{I}^{\text{turn}}$ = 0.75, $K_{D}^{\text{turn}}$ = 0.3 For speed control, the PID gains are: $K_{P}^{\text{speed}}$ = 5.0, $K_{I}^{\text{speed}}$ = 0.5, $K_{D}^{\text{speed}}$ = 1.0.
 The desired vehicle speed is computed from the 7th waypoint of the predicted trajectory, whereas the steering angle is determined using the 10th waypoint.
 This configuration ensures stable and responsive vehicle control aligned with the model’s trajectory predictions.